rherbst123/RileyHerbstProject/README.md

 - October 8th, Adding Automated Image Cropping based on segmented Images.
 (Look into colors for borders maybe some are different from others in effectiveness??)

+- Oct 11th, SAM model is able to segment Images and stores each segment in a list.
+Taking the two/three largest segments and combining them together seems to be a good idea.
+BUT I need to specify the segmentation to just regions of text.
+Doing some test of segmentation seems to take from 17-39 Seconds Per Image.
+If this was hosted on some server would be a LOT faster.

 ****